btakita/briantakita.com/src/posts/do-not-worry-everything-exists.md

 ### Everything is Governed by Nature

 The nature of Physical & Conceptual Existence follows behaviour that we can study using the arts (spirituality included) & sciences.
+Supernatural phenomena is caused by unknown Natural Law.

+### The Nature of God is Defined by each Person

 God is a concept, who's meaning is as individual as the person who hold it.

-### The Nature of God

 God, to me, is Existence (conceptual & physical).
 Every person has a belief system.
 The simple abstraction of the belief system is the God, even if we don't call it God.

-Together, our actions create God; We can create God the jealous, wrathful, & cruel; We can create God the loving, compassionate, & nurturing.
+God involves creation.
+Our feelings, thoughts, & actions create God; We can create God the jealous, wrathful, & cruel; We can create God the loving, compassionate, & nurturing.

+### The Need for Exoteric Religion?

+A person's belief system influences the person's thoughts, actions, & interpretations.

+Some <a href="http://en.wikipedia.org/wiki/Exoteric" target="_blank">Exoteric Religions</a> impose a belief system composed of some outdated traditions.
+There are unifying ethics that create harmony with self & others, however these ethics can be taught without Exoteric Religion.

 ### Our Nature & Calling

 Having compassion for ourselves & each other connects us in harmonious interdependence.
 A symbiotic spiral of evolving intelligence, love, dignity.

-When we love, respect, & have compassion for each other, we live.
-We love.
-God bless!
+When we love, respect, & have compassion for ourselves & each other, we live.